Uvalde County Extension

 The southern and eastern region is in the South Texas brushy plains and features thorny vegetation with scattered post oak and live oak.

-Mission: To provide quality, relevant outreach and continuing education programs and services to the people of Uvalde County.
+Mission: The mission of the Texas A&M AgriLife Extension Service is to provide quality, relevant outreach and continuing educational programs and services to the people of Texas.